bennettslin/bobtail_yearlings_app2/PROMO_NOTES.md

 If you're intrigued by our project, would you be willing to spread the word about our Pulitzer promise?
 It could be a simple tweet, or a recommendation to someone who might want to work with us.
 This is a rather complex project to get off the ground on our own, so any help is appreciated!

-And if you're curious to learn more, I'd love to answer any questions.
-Thanks for your time!
+If you have any questions, I'd love to answer them.
+Thanks so much for your time!

 Best,
 Bennett